Biophysical and Structural Biology

 Explores methods in protein engineering, emphasizing biomedical and biotechnological applications.
 Includes molecular visualization, homology modeling, molecular dynamics, computational protein design, and evaluation of designs.
 Introduces current research in subject area.
 Students learn to use and apply computational tools to investigate design problems.

-Offered WIN, 4.0 credits, Weeks 1-10, Offered every year
+Offered WIN, 4.0 credits, Weeks 1-10, every year.
+Will be offered in WIN 2025

 CONJ 544 – Protein Structure, Modification and Regulation

 Overview of general principles of protein structure, including forces that contribute to folding and stabilization, followed by an extended coverage of the means by which protein structure and function are modified and regulated.
 Examples from recent developments in protein folding, processing, and allosteric regulation.
+Prerequisite: Introductory biochemistry and cell biology.

-Offered WIN, 1.5 credits, Weeks 1-5, Will be offered in WIN 2024
+Offered WIN, 1.5 credits, Weeks 1-5.
+Will be offered in WIN 2025

 MEDCH 553 – Structure and Function of Macromolecular Protein Assemblies